 During the pandemic, companies around the world got their first taste of managing a remote or distributed team and the challenges that came along with it.
 Coordinating different time zones, distributing an even workload, and working through virtual meetings have become common everyday obstacles.

-Today, we want to share a few ideas that can help your team work more efficiently and effectively even if you aren’t in the same room.
+As the world continues to recover from the pandemic, we must understand what the new normal for workplaces and team dynamics will look like today and in the future.
+Here are several ideas that can help your team work more efficiently and effectively even if you aren’t in the same room.

 Lack of in-person communication can severely hamper a company’s ability to hire, onboard, and collaborate with each other.
 But using the right tools and processes, it’s not impossible to regain a sense of human connection, even if the team is scattered geographically.

 The more remote a team is, the more they must rely on their tools to ensure communication is clear.
 Last year, Zoom became the de facto video conferencing app due to its accessibility and ease of use— unlike previous video conferencing software, users did not require an account or login code to join a call.

 Slack has also become iconic enough to become part of everyday vocabulary.
 “Slack” me implies a quick message on the app, which is a kind of hybrid between the rich formatting of email and the immediacy of IM.
 With support for multiple channels, third-party integrations, and even voice and video chat, Slack has even replaced traditional email clients for some startups.

 For those seeking to collaborate on a specific document, presentation, or spreadsheet, look no further than Google Drive.
 This suite makes it easy to edit documents together in real-time, which means you don’t have to keep sending files back and forth to make changes.
 Full cloud storage support also frees up hardware space, allowing you to store millions of files online.